2nd Hand News Theatre. Including Gemma Wray (MA Acting for Screen) and Jack Westgate (BA (Hons) Acting 2017)

 It’s not the end of the world!
 Join the last survivors of the global catastrophe in Lotta Quizeen’s boutique bunker.
 With endurance skills and strategies for planet repopulation, Lotta is in control.
 Or is she?
 She’s under a lot of strain: being locked underground may not be the sanest idea…

 Darkfield, co-founded by David Rosenberg (Tech 1998).
-The company also includes Victoria Eyton (BA (Hons) Drama, Applied Theatre & Education 2014) as Assistant Producer, Cecily Rabey (BA (Hons) Theatre Practice 2013) and Rich Irvine (BA (Hons) Theatre Practice 2016) both as Technical Managers
+The company also includes Victoria Eyton (BA (Hons) Drama, Applied Theatre & Education 2014) as Assistant Producer, Cecily Rabey (BA (Hons) Theatre Practice 2013) as Technical Manager and Andrea Salazar (BA (Hons) Theatre Practice 2006)

 Summerhall – The Terrace (Venue 26), Aug 1- 26 @ Times Vary